 About SBN-Far Detector

 The goal of the Short Baseline Neutrino program is to explore the neutrino oscillations.
 In particular, SBN is interested in exploring the possibility of a fourth neutrino, an anomaly indicated first by LSND (LANL) and later inconclusive hints were observed with the MiniBooNE (FNAL) detector.
 SBN will use a trio of detectors positioned along the Fermilab's Booster Neutrino Beam (BNB) making them the only program that uses a particle accelerator to produce neutrinos and multiple detectors to search for them.
 At a distance of 600 meters from the neutrino production target, (a.k.a.
 Far Detector), a new building will be the new home for the ICARUS Experiment.
 ICARUS is an existing experiment that took data at the INFN laboratory.
-The detector is current being refurbished at CERN and will be moved to Fermilab in 2017.
+The detector was refurbished at CERN moved to Fermilab in July 26, 2017.